 You’ve probably heard the phrase “horses for courses” and that certainly applies when it comes to many big meetings.
 There is a world of difference between a track like Cheltenham with its undulations and the likes of Haydock and Kempton Park.
 Therefore, it’s always good to see a horse having course and distance.

-Who is the Trainer of Each Horse?
+Who is the Trainer?

 When betting on horse racing, you should be keenly aware of the leading trainers, and you might notice that one of the top trainers has a number of horses entered in a race.
-It’s often the case at big meetings that you see the likes of Willie Mullins, Nicky Henderson or Gordon Elliott saddling multiple winners.
+It’s often the case at big meetings that you see the likes of Willie Mullins, Nicky Henderson or Gordon Elliott training multiple winners.

 On the flip side, sometimes a Mullins horse might be artificially short in the betting, especially when there’s little form to go on.
 We don’t recommend blindly backing runners associated with a leading trainer as it can sometimes be difficult to pick the right one and make a profit.

-Who is the Jockey of Each Horse?
+Who is the Jockey?

 It naturally follows that the best jockeys get to ride the best horses.
 The top trainers generally have a primary rider and they often get to choose from the various horses entered in a race.
 It can be quite telling when a leading jockey selects a particular horse for a race as they ultimately regard it as having a better chance than its stablemates.

-Look at the Weights for Handicap Races
+Look at Weights for Handicap Races

 There are many races known as handicaps and this means that the horses in the field are carrying different weights according to their official rating.
-Therefore, the best horse on previous performance will be known as top weight and conversely the worst horse will be bottom weight.
+Therefore, the best horse on previous performance will be known as top weight and conversely, the worst horse will be bottom weight.

 However, handicapping horses is clearly not an exact science and it can often pay to select a runner who is carrying less weight around, especially over long distances.
-Sometimes a horse is regarded as being favourably handicapped and that is often among the favourites at the best betting sites as a result.
+Sometimes a horse is regarded as being favourably handicapped and is often among the favourites at betting sites as a result.

-Will Age Be a Factor When it Comes to the Race?
+Will Age Be a Factor?

 Where is the Smart Money Going?

 This sort of thing happens in the hours leading up to a horse race and it’s worth keeping tabs on the horses who are shortening and drifting on the market.
-It doesn’t always follow that a heavily backed horse will end up winning, although there’s a gamble for a reason.
+It doesn’t always follow that a heavily-backed horse will end up winning, although there’s a gamble for a reason.